 Today would have been my deceased husband, Norman’s 59th birthday.
 He’s been gone now for just over 8 years.

 As I think on this anniversary of sorts, I marvel at the works inspired by the grand love of an amazing God since my best friend left me!

 The last 8 years have been some of my most difficult, yet also some of the grandest for getting a magnified view of the character of God.

-With every tear and anguish, he has made himself not only known, but felt.
+With every anguished tear, God has made himself not only known, but felt.
 He has been so close that I can sense the pressure of his touch to my fingers, and the warmth and smell of his breath as he has spoken peace over my troubled heart and mind.

 I am learning that I won’t make the time, or put the energy into the effort to yield and listen and follow my heavenly Father without such painful interventions into my world.
 My agenda, my control won’t allow his sovereignty on its own.
 My self centered heart must be captivated.
-Yet, to begin to experience the beauty of his captivity, and to have the God of the universe pay such close attention to me, with such grace and healing love, now begins to enthrall me.
+Yet, to begin to experience the beauty of his captivity, and to have the God of the universe pay such close attention to me with such grace and healing love enthralls me.

-Only as I begin to quiet and listen with my soul to his Holy words, spoken from his heart to mine, can I begin to realize that the things I fought to maintain control of, in fact only controlled and destroyed me.
+Only as I begin to quiet and listen with my soul to his Holy words spoken from his heart to mine, can I realize that the things I fought to maintain control of in fact only controlled and destroyed me.

-God has held and kept my son, even with the severity of his autism and personal pain through the many losses he has endured, even before losing his dad.
+God has held and kept my son through many losses.
 He is growing and maturing more than most thought he ever would.

 I have so much to be thankful for as I look back on this anniversary.
 Thank you, Lord Jesus for these amazing reminders.
 Thank you for the opportunity to begin to see a grander scheme encompassing the pain!
 God, you are amazing!